sip03ds/viofunction/README.md

 ### Azure Active Directory Configuration (AAD)
 AAD is the basis of our implementation.
 On AAD we will create different security groups that will be reused on MEM and MDE.
+To distinguish administrative authorities we will utilize administrative units.

 Initially, using our example we will create 3 administrative units per company For Company A: